queenkjuul/jingo-retro/README.md

 - Enter <your installation URL>/auth/github/callback as the `Authorization callback URL`
 - Press the `Register application` button
 - In the following page, on the top right corner, take note of the values for `Client ID` and `Client Secret`
-- Now you need to copy the `Client ID` and `Client secret` in your jingo config file in the proper places
+- Now you need to copy the `Client ID` and `Client secret` in your jinji config file in the proper places

-**Warning** In certain cases the Github authentication system return an empty email and Jingo is not happy about this.
+**Warning** In certain cases the Github authentication system return an empty email and jinji is not happy about this.
 To avoid problems, when using Github set the `authorization.emptyEmailMatches` configuration option to `true`.

 The _ldap_ method uses `url` as the ldap server url, and optionally a `bindDn` and `bindCredentials` if needed.
 The `searchBase` and `searchFilter` are required for searching in the tree.
 In the configuration `searchAttributes` is also available.
 Since we want to install the (binary) support to LDAP only when needed, please _manually_ `npm install passport-ldapauth` to use the LDAP support.